Skip to main content

 && uv sync --frozen --no-dev --no-editable --package audit-api --python 3.11

-The lesson: pinning a Python version in pyproject.toml (requires-python = ">=3.11") tells uv the minimum.
-It does not tell uv which version to choose when several satisfy the minimum.
+The lesson: pinning a Python version in pyproject.toml (requires-python = ">=3.11") only tells uv the floor; it says nothing about which version to grab when several clear that floor.
 Pin the actual version in the Dockerfile.

 The /root mode 700 problem